-The UNI Office of Student Financial Aid requires students to continue to make academic progress toward a degree in order to continue receiving financial aid.
+The UNI Office of Financial Aid & Scholarships requires students to continue to make academic progress toward a degree in order to continue receiving financial aid.
 There are standards for academic progress for each academic year, as well as standards for completing a degree within a specific time period.

 Repeated Coursework & Financial Aid Implications